 depreciation is the asset's opening RAB value.

-Depreciation - alternative method
+Depreciation - alternative depreciation method

 Where, under a CPP, in accordance with clause 5.3.8, an alternative depreciation method is applied to an asset, unallocated depreciation and depreciation for that asset, in respect of each disclosure year of the CPP regulatory period, are determined in accordance with that alternative depreciation method, subject to, in the case of unallocated depreciation, clause 2.2.7.